What are dental sealants?

 Tooth sealants are perfect for protecting the cavity prone teeth of kids age 6-14, when decay is more likely to form in the depressions and grooves of the back teeth (usually premolars and molars).

-In some cases, dental sealants may also be appropriate for baby teeth, which is something that Dr. Joseph Tagliarini can help you determine.
+In some cases, dental sealants may also be appropriate for baby teeth, which is something that Dr. Dr. Joseph Tagliarini can help you determine.
 Because baby teeth are so important for holding the correct spacing for your child’s permanent teeth, it is important to keep these teeth healthy for as long as possible, and that means protecting them from decay and plaque.

 Our adult patients are also great candidates for tooth sealants.